God is All-Loving and His Actions Prove It

 Love put in plain words

 First Corinthians chapter thirteen has been called the Love Chapter of the Bible.
-Below is the passage in First Corinthians chapter thirteen that specifically describes God's love.
+Below is the passage specifically describing God's love.

 Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 1 Corinthians 13:4-7 NASB®

 Keep in mind God never asks you to do what He hasn't done.
 So when you are asked to love others with these loving qualities, Jesus has loved you that way.
 Just replace the word love with Jesus: Jesus is patient, Jesus is kind, and so on.
 Summarize 1 Corinthians 13:4-7 in your own words.

 Remember we are commanded to love God too!
 Read Mark 12:29-31.

 One of the ways I show my love to God is by memorizing His words, especially the Psalms.
 Memorizing allows Who God is and what He has done for me to become a part of my thoughts and my heart.
 My daughter in law told me to tell you here, to memorize Psalm 1.
 It is a Psalm that explains the importance of memorizing God's Word.
 Wise idea.

 Extra info: If you want more information on God's actions of love, I wrote a Bible study on God's love based on His actions of love.
 The name is: God Loves You and Me.

 back to home